 Now that you have done your course and got a boat you need to get out and start training.
 Get your roof racks sorted so you are mobile.
 Reach out to the paddlers you have meet on your Grade II Course or at your local club and start paddling together.
 There are plenty of great training spots in Christchurch offering a variety of different types of water.
 Talk to our team about the spots they recommend you start with.

-- The Next Level with Sam Manson
+- The Next Step with Ryan O'Connor

 - Guided River Trip